vihaan1234567/number-guessing-game/README.md

 ## Features:
 - Graphical User Interface (GUI)
 - History of previous games with guesses and attempts
-- Difficulty levels (not implemented, but you can extend it)
+- Difficulty levels (now implemented)
 - Displays the number of attempts

 ## How to Run: